On this page

 It includes:

 If your goods do not meet the scrap metal definition, they may be considered second-hand goods or motor cars.
 For example, goods containing more than 80% or more by weight of copper are considered second-hand goods rather than scrap metal.
 Anyone dealing in such goods must comply with additional requirements for second-hand goods under the Act, but the ban on cash for scrap will not apply.
-For more information, view Keeping records.
+Find more information about keeping records.

 No cash payments